 - No park hopping: Disney World passes that allow guests to visit more than one park per day are known as “Park Hopper” tickets.
 Regardless of the ticket you previously bought or what annual pass you hold, Disney is only allowing guests to visit one park per day.
 (And remember, you’ll need to make an advance reservation to visit the park.)
 If you are in possession of Park Hopper tickets, Disney says that you can cancel, modify, or extend the tickets and use them as intended by September 26, 2021.
 (Assuming Disney World reinstates park hopping sometime before that date.)

 - No Minnie Van service: You can use your own vehicle or Disney’s monorails, boats, or buses to get around the resort.
-But the Minnie Vans, Disney World’s Uber-like transportation service, will not be available.
+But the Minnie Vans, Disney World’s Uber-like transportation service, is temporarily not available.
 Presumably, third-party taxis are still operating.

 Changes to Major Perks and Events